dalinicus/homeassistant-acinfinity/README.md

 This is a custom component for [Home Assistant](http://home-assistant.io) that adds support for [AC Infinity](https://acinfinity.com/) grow tent devices within the [Smart UIS Controller](https://acinfinity.com/smart-controllers/) cloud ecosystem.

-## Compatabiliy
+## Compatibility

 This integration is compatible with the following UIS Controllers

-- Controller 69
+- Controller 69 Wifi
 - Controller 69 Pro
 - Controller 69 Pro+

-This integration requires the controller to be connected to wifi, as it utilizes the UIS cloud to sync data.
-Bluetooth only devices such as Controller 67, or UIS controllers running bluetooth only mode, are not compatible with this integration as they do not sync data to the UIS Cloud
+This integration requires the controller be connected to Wifi, and thus is not compatible with bluetooth only devices such as Controller 67 or the base model of Controller 69, as they do not sync directly to the UIS Cloud

 ## Installation